EMOD-Hub/emodpy-workflow/docs/tutorials/create_project.md

     08/11/2025  09:54 AM    <DIR>          __pycache__
     ```

-4. Execute the following command to see what is IN the `frames` directory:
+4. Execute the following command to see what is in the `frames` directory:

     ```
     dir frames